victornas91/victornas91/README.md

 ### 🔭 Goals for 2022-26
 - Finish both my Bachelors Degree in Information Technology and my Technician degree in IT for Internet.
-- Start a Masters Degree and PhD in Computer Science and Aerospace Engineering
+- Begin a Masters Degree and then a PhD in Computer Science and Aerospace Engineering
 - Become an advanced programmer in C#, C, Python and Dart.
 - Shows with drones!